Book today and get 5% discount off the tour price. Find out more

 Highlights include a 4x4 safari to the Khwai Area of Moremi Game Reserve, an Okavango Delta day trip in mekoros and a game viewing boat cruise on the Chobe River.
-Also visit Victoria Falls in Zimbabwe, followed by Makgadikgadi Pans and the Tuli Block in Botswana.
+Also spend two nights at a hotel in Victoria Falls (Zimbabwe), before exploring Makgadikgadi Pans and the Tuli Block in Botswana.

 This Botswana Wilderness Adventure begins in Johannesburg, the economic capital of South Africa.
 Departing at 8h00 we drive north through the rural landscapes of the Limpopo Province, making our way to Botswana.

 Crossing into Botswana we travel to Palapye, a town in the Central District, where we set up camp for our first night.

 On day two we continue northwards through Botswana, skirting the western fringes of the Makgadikgadi Pans en route to Xhumaga village.